danneu/bulletin/README.md

 # bulletin

-A bolt-on bulletin board system.
+A bulletin board service like proboards except written in Clojure.

-A recently started stubbing out a experimental forum system at [www.fed.nu](http://www.fed.nu), so that's what this is kinda gonna look like.
+A recently started stubbing out an experimental forum system at [www.fed.nu](http://www.fed.nu) (to learn Koa), so that's what this is kinda gonna look like.

 ## Setting up for local development